 Ex-Formula One boss Bernie Ecclestone spared jail after admitting fraud

-The court heard the 92-year-old former racing driver has agreed a civil settlement of £652,634,836 in respect of sums due to HMRC over the course of 18 years.
+The court heard the 92-year-old has agreed a civil settlement of £652,634,836 in respect of sums due to HMRC over the course of 18 years.

 At Southwark Crown Court on Thursday, Ecclestone was handed a 17-month jail term, suspended for two years.